 "Music has always been a large part of my life.
 I have been singing in the church since I was a little girl.
 Performing solos and singing in a quartet with my family.
 In high school, I was in the concert and accapella choirs and I played flute in the band.
 I have always loved the "old songs" because many have such wonderful anointed messages.
 I feel so honored and blessed that God has led me to the Chuck Wagon Gang.
 My greatest desire is to serve my Lord and Savior, Jesus Christ and to bring glory to His Name.
 I love and thank Him for allowing me to share His hope of salvation to others."

 Stan Hill was born and raised in Knoxville, TN.
-He has been married to his wife, Kathy, for 30 years.
-They have three children: Chris and wife, Melissa, and one granddaughter, Amelia; Brad, and Rebekah.
+He and his wife Kathy have three children and one granddaughter.

 "Music has always been an important part of my life.
 Some of my earliest and best memories are of my family gathered around the piano singing a hymn while Mom played.
 I also remember lying in bed at night listening to the CWG records, and others, when I was supposed to be sleeping."